-- \Feminism and Gender Studies, analyses based on the the agency of women in the patriarchy as well as socially constructed gender identity. - \Lesbian, Gay, and Queer Theory, analyses of the politics and poetics, consciousness and unconsciousness of (queer) sexuality and identity. - \African American Criticism, analyses of African American (literary/aesthetic) history and heritage and the social construction of racial identity.
+- Feminism and Gender Studies: analyses based on the the agency of women in the patriarchy as well as socially constructed gender identity. - Lesbian, Gay, and Queer Theory: analyses of the politics and poetics, consciousness and unconsciousness of queer sexuality and identity. - Ethnic Studies: analyses of ethnic groups' (such as African-American or Hispanic-American literary history and aesthetic heritage as well as the social construction of racial identity